 7.2.4 Compliance with legislation, rules, and standards

-Compliance with legislation and rules is not an option.
-LROs must identify and understand the applicable laws and all other relevant standards and prescriptive conditions and must implement a system of controls to achieve compliance.
+Compliance with legislation and rules is not optional.
+RUs and IMs must identify and understand the applicable laws and all other relevant standards and prescriptive conditions and must implement a system of controls to achieve compliance.